ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 When the server responds with an error status, it SHOULD provide additional information using a problem document {{!RFC7807}}.
-To facilitate automatic response to errors, this document defines the following standard tokens for use in the "type" field (within the DAP URN namespace "urn:ietf:params:ppm:error:"):
+To facilitate automatic response to errors, this document defines the following standard tokens for use in the "type" field (within the DAP URN namespace "urn:ietf:params:ppm:dap:error:"):

 | Type                    | Description                                                                                  |
 |:------------------------|:---------------------------------------------------------------------------------------------|